ezejde/ezeake/README.md

 if you want to talk to me, feel free to shoot me a message at ezekiel@deblois.me 👋🏽

-also if you want me to build any apps for you, i need you to supply as much tea as you can

-grilled cheese & tomato soup would also be nice

-anyways

 ### previous projects and experience:

 -> fullstack dev for R-E-A-L.iT